 National’s Advantage in Dual Degrees

-National University offers several health care degrees on one campus (DC, ND, MSAc, MSOM, MT).
-Students earning dual degrees can save months, years and several thousand dollars versus taking both degrees at separate times, or at separate institutions.
+National University offers several health care degrees on one campus (DC, ND, MSAc, MSOM).
+Students earning dual degrees can save months, years, and several thousand dollars versus taking both degrees at separate times, or at separate institutions.

 Completing courses in one program will give you advanced standing in a second degree.
 After successfully completing three trimesters in your first degree, you can begin a second program with your advisors’ approval.

 Multiple degree programs expand your career options, increase your earning potential, and let you tailor your education to your specific goals.
 Multiple credentials give you a strong advantage when applying for career opportunities and in meeting your patients’ needs.

 Our convenient evening MSAc and MSOM programs make it easy to combine two degrees,or maintain a practice while earning your second degree.